Old Woolwich: Early history: riverside settlement

 Woolwich Central Riverside has been inhabited at least since the 1st century BCE.
 Remains of Iron Age, probably Celtic fortifications were found at the current Waterfront development site between Beresford Street and the Thames.
 This was reused as a castrum or castellum in the late-Roman period.
 According to the Survey of London, "this defensive earthwork encircled the landward sides of a riverside settlement, the only one of its kind so far located in the London area, that may have been a significant port, anterior to London".

 The Anglo-Saxon name for Woolwich (uuluuich) indicates that this was a -wich town, a trading place for wool.
 In 2015, Oxford Archaeology discovered a Saxon burial site near the riverside with 76 skeletons from the late 7th or early 8th century.
 The absence of grave deposits indicates that this was an early Christian settlement.
 The first church, which stood to the north of the present parish church, was almost certainly pre-Norman and dedicated to Saint Lawrence.
 It was probably rebuilt in stone around 1100.

 From the 10th till the mid-12th century Woolwich was controlled by the abbots of St. Peter's Abbey in Ghent.
 Some of the Ghent lands passed to the royal manors of Dartford and Eltham.
-Not included were a riverside quay held by Holy Trinity Priory, Aldgate, and a wharf held by St Mary's Priory, Southwark.
+Not included were a riverside quay held by Holy Trinity Priory, and a wharf held by St Mary's Priory, Southwark.
 Woolwich Ferry was first mentioned in 1308 but may be older.
 Several Medieval pottery kilns have been discovered north of Beresford Street in 2007-08.
 The oldest and best-preserved kiln probably produced so-called 'London ware' in the 14th century.
 Around Bell Water Gate some private shipbuilding or repair may have existed in the 15th century.
 Very little is known about the size and disposition of the settlement.
 One or two houses from the 15th or 16th century survived until the late 19th century, long enough to be recorded by local antiquarians.